Mariners vs. Rangers Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- Andrew Heaney (4-3) will take the mound for the Rangers, his 11th start of the season.
+- The Rangers will hand the ball to Nathan Eovaldi (7-2) for his 12th start of the season.

-- If he completes six or more innings with three or fewer earned runs allowed, he'll earn his fifth consecutive quality start.

-- Heaney has pitched five or more innings in four straight games and will look to extend that streak.

 |Opponent